 Pacsafe bags are great day bags

 These babies use secured zippers, along with exo-mesh front and bottom and a slash-proof strap.
 As a bonus, there’s an RFID protected pocket.
 This is helpful for passports and credit cards that have that little chip inside.
 I have a Citysafe CX 17 liter backpack and Sean has a Venturesafe 15 liter G3 bag for a regular day bag.
 The new designs look good and I’m happy to have upgraded from a plain black bag.

 We both just upgraded our cameras to fit our growing need for better equipment.
 How exciting!
 It’s always like Christmas morning when you buy yourself a new “toy”.

 I’ve got the route of really thinking about video since we’ve re-launched our YouTube channel.
 I waited a long time for my perfect camera.
 By “perfect” I mean perfect for me, my skill level, and my needs.
 So, I bought the Sony a6600 the day it released.
 Then I bought the 10-18mm lens and the 18-125mm lens and these are my babies!
 The lens in the middle is the Sigma 30mm that’s amazing for portraits and other photos.
-We got the last one in the store since everyone else pre-ordered!
+We got the last camera in the store since everyone else pre-ordered!
 Check prices on Amazon here.